Update: A commenter says he was told by an agent that they will no longer do this process.

 Luckily I can confirm that isn’t true as can several DDF’ers.
 I recently helped a couple of family members setup a Plan B award to Israel.
 They were able to get saver awards on United thanks to having expanded saver class award availability as they had a Chase United Explorer card.

-We held the 85K coach saver award online and used the callback line to setup the 140K business saver award with all segments waitlisted for business class.
+We held the 85K coach saver award online and setup the 140K business saver award with all segments waitlisted for business class.

 Their return trip from Tel Aviv cleared into BusinessFirst automatically.

 They were nervous about their outbound trip to Tel Aviv as the domestic portion of the flight cleared into first class in advance while the Newark-Tel Aviv segment was still in coach.
 United.com was showing that BusinessFirst was completely full with several passengers standing by.
 Luckily United.com is explicit that if the domestic first class portion clears but the BusinessFirst portion doesn’t clear you can still get a full refund after the flight.

 They had the agent waitlist them for BusinessFirst at their departing airport but I noticed that the United.com flight status page showed them at the bottom of the BusinessFirst waitlist.
 So in Newark I told them to go to find another agent and explain clearly that they paid for BusinessFirst and were displaced business class passengers and therefore they deserved top priority “PR-1” status.
 They referenced the GG code listed below as well.

 They found a competent agent, 3 people in business no-showed for the flight, and they both got their lie-flat business class seats to Israel!

 Note that as the article below was written prior to the 02/01 devaluation, the rates and examples listed were with pre-devaluation numbers that I haven’t updated.